 The total per-post time across the four steps is three to five minutes.
 The cadence math at this time budget: three voice-rich posts per week plus five to ten voice-rich replies per day, sustained over months, produces founder-content compounding that the forty-minute-per-post workflow cannot sustain because the founder runs out of time within weeks.

-When four minutes a day is enough
+When is four minutes a day enough?

 The four-minute-per-day budget is enough when three conditions hold.
 First, the founder has accumulated a 100-to-200-piece corpus that voice training can train on.
 Below the corpus threshold, the voice-training output drops in fidelity and the four-minute workflow does not deliver the voice-rich drafts that make the compression valuable.
 Founders below the threshold should treat the first thirty to sixty days as corpus-building (write more, in voice, without the AI tool) and add the AI tool once the corpus is dense enough.